medic/medic-docs/development/workflow.md

 ## Issues

 Issues are managed in Github.
 Issues should be created in the repository where the changes need to be made.
-If it is not clear in which repo to open an issue the default should be the `medic-webapp` repository.
+If it is not clear in which repo to open an issue the default should be the `medic` repository.
 If it is a security or sensitive issue it should be opened in the private `medic-projects` repository.

-When creating issues add the appropriate [Priority](https://github.com/medic/medic-webapp/labels?utf8=%E2%9C%93&q=Priority%3A+) and [Type](https://github.com/medic/medic-webapp/labels?utf8=%E2%9C%93&q=Type%3A+) labels.
+When creating issues add the appropriate [Priority](https://github.com/medic/medic/labels?utf8=%E2%9C%93&q=Priority%3A+) and [Type](https://github.com/medic/medic/labels?utf8=%E2%9C%93&q=Type%3A+) labels.

 ### Project States